xzackli/WignerFamilies.jl/README.md

 ```

 ## Usage
-WignerFamilies.jl currently implements Wigner symbols varying j₁ and keeping the other quantum numbers fixed,
+WignerFamilies.jl currently implements 3j symbols whic vary j and fix the other quantum numbers,

 <p align="center">
 <img width=40% src="docs/src/assets/fsymbol.png">
 </p>

-It outputs an `OffsetArray` where the index corresponds to the j₁ value.
+It outputs an `OffsetArray` where the index corresponds to the j value.

 ```julia
 using WignerFamilies